brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-28.md

 man's grasp.

 "*Ssshhh…be still.
 I'm here.
-I have ssstolen you from the jaws of death more than once, remember?"*he hissed in parseltongue, and with it the sensation of the Dark Lord's magic.
+I have ssstolen you from the jaws of death more than once, remember?*" he hissed in parseltongue, and with it the sensation of the Dark Lord's magic.
 Harry immediately felt himself go limp, sinking into it, felt it cradle him in coils that could crush a man.
 With out realizing it, he had closed his eyes, and when he opened